 The three most common methods of isolation are fluorescence activated, magnetic-activated, and buoyancy activated cell sorting.
 Each of these abide by similar principles but vary in the means they use to achieve their goals.

 The most versatile method that’s currently the standard in most laboratories is FACS.
 FACS or fluorescence activated cell sorting, uses light scattering to sort particles by their physical characteristics.
 Target cells can also be marked with antibodies that light up when they flow past a laser and are sorted accordingly by a machine called a flow cytometer.
+Even though this method uses a flow cytometer, FACS is different than flow cytometry.
 While this method can be applied to many different types of cells and can sort large, crowded samples all at once, it is an expensive and time-consuming process.